snovaisg/Hackathon-1-SamsungAI/README.md

 2. 15 minutes - to choose a small set of cc_ columns to do your analysis on
     1. We suggest to choose 10 indicators max to focus on, but it's up to you in the end.
 3. 45 minutes - to build simple analysis that can describe the population well in a high level
 4. last 45 minutes - to try to ask more specific questions to the dataset.
-These should require you to leverage the use of **masks** and **groupbys**.
+These should require you to leverage the use of **masks** and/or **groupbys**.
+Present your findings with plots whenever possible.

 Whenever possible present your results with plots.
 You shouldn't need more than: bar plots, histograms, and line plots.
 But we leave it up to you if you decide to use other types of plots.